oystebw/recover-hackathon/README.md

     Either use Kaggle API or download the data manually:
     - **Using Kaggle API**: [Kaggle API Documentation](https://www.kaggle.com/discussions/getting-started/524433)
-      1. Go to the 'Account' tab on your Kaggle profile.
+  1. Go to the 'Account' tab on your Kaggle profile and open 'Account' settings.
       2. Click 'Create New Token'.
 This will download a file named kaggle.json containing your API credentials.
       3. Move this file to the appropriate location:
          * Linux/OSX: ~/.kaggle/kaggle.json